MrAndiamo/Countdown_timer_JS/README.md

 <br><br><br>

 <h4>In the header</h4>
-<sub>Load the scripts and basic styles for the loaders</sub>

 ```html
     <link href="css/stylesheet.css" rel="stylesheet">
     <script src="js/script.js" type="text/javascript"></script>
 ```

 <h4>In the body</h4>
-<sub>Add as many if you want, as long as it contains the countdown-bar class and an ID</sub>

 ```html
     <div class="countdown-bar" id="countdownA">
         <div></div>
         <div></div>
     </div>
 ```
 <h4>Add before the end of the body</h4>

 ```html
     <script>
         var loader = setInterval(function () {